kateoneill/assignment2-kon/README.md

 log in added
 log in designed
 current movies api in postman
+credits api in postman
-actor api in postman (not working yet)
+similar movies api in postman